William Van Cleave Scholarship

 Registrations must be used for the year they are awarded and are not transferable.

 A room block has been established specifically for Plain Talk which allows for the guarantee of available spaces for attendees.
-The Center for Literacy & Learning will reserve a room in your name at the Hilton New Orleans Riverside hotel with check-in on Tuesday, March 7, 2023, and check-out on Friday, March 10, 2023.
+The Center for Literacy & Learning will reserve a room in your name at the Hilton New Orleans Riverside Hotel with check-in on Tuesday, January 30, 2024, and check-out on Friday, February 2, 2024.
 We will cover room and tax only.
 Recipients will be required to provide a credit card upon check-in and will be responsible for parking (if applicable) and any incidental charges to their room.

 Winners are required to book and pay for their own travel.
 The Center for Literacy & Learning will reimburse each winner after the event for up to $500 for airfare, mileage (if driving), and ground transportation.
 Winners must submit an invoice and copies of all receipts related to their travel expenses.

-Applications must be submitted electronically via (insert google form link or link to The Center’s page).
+Applications must be submitted electronically via Google Form.

 Submissions will be collected via a Google Doc.